absdnd/Optical_Flow_HS/README.md

 - scipy == 1.10.1

 ## Dataset
 We utilize the middlebury optical flow dataset for this implementation.
 Please download the dataset from here - https://vision.middlebury.edu/flow/data/.
 We utilize the images with available gt-flow under **Ground Truth Flow**.
 Please create a `data/` folder in the root folder and download `other-gray-two-frames` and  `other-gt-flow` to this folder.
+(Already included in the current version of the code )

 ## Running the Code